kritts/HandWave/README.md

 > An Android library that allows developers to add touch free capabilities to their mobile applications.

 ## Overview
+HandWave is a library that allows developers to enable touch-free interactions in their apps.
-HandWave uses the built-in, forward-facing camera on a device and computer vision to recognize users’ in-air gestures.
-The API provides application developers with easy, high-level access to a variety of touch-free gestures that can be detected using any commodity smartphone equipped with a basic forward-facing camera.
+HandWave uses the built-in, forward-facing camera on a device to recognize users’ in-air gestures.
+The API provides developers with easy access to a variety of touch-free gestures which invoke callback functions when detected.

 Example apps using the HandWave library can be found [here] (https://github.com/kritts/HandWave-Sample-Apps).